Date of Degree

 Copyright 2011 Adam Nielsen

 Nielsen, Adam C..
-"Computational fluid dynamics applications for the Lake Washington Ship Canal." master's thesis, University of Iowa, 2011.
+"Computational fluid dynamics applications for the Lake Washington Ship Canal."
+MS (Master of Science) thesis, University of Iowa, 2011.